cuga-rajal/supercar_plus/README.md

 However if you need to play a passenger animation when seated, or trigger something else when they sit, such as making a poseball invisible, then a sit script is required in the prim.
 A general-purpose sit script is provided for this, Sit w/Animation 1.5.
-This works on any build, vehicle or not, and are not part of the Supercar system.
+This works on any build, vehicle or not, and is not part of the Supercar system.

 (Alternatively, you can use sit management system like avSitter if you already